Cidree/rpostgis/cran-comments.md

 ## Downstream dependencies
 Ran `revdepcheck::revdep_check()` with no ERRORs, WARNINGS, or NOTEs.
-The only dependent package is `rpostgisLT`, which is also maintained by the `rpostgis` group.

 ## Notes
 Note that due to the requirement of a PostgreSQL/PostGIS enabled database for functions in this package,